oasis-observatory/oasis-observatory/README.md

 ## TODO
+- [x] Add JSON schema for validation
 - [ ] Add more LLM agents for better scenario generation and evaluation
-- [x] Add JSON schema for validation
-- [ ] Expand signal parsers
+- [ ] Design signal parsers
 - [ ] Link scenarios to real-world precursor signals, using multiagent precursor and scenario
 - [ ] Develop a probability assessment module